The importance of consistency between text and images in tourism promotion.

-Sharlene Irente
+Sharlene Irent

-Author: Sharlene Irente
+Author: Sharlene Irent

 Learn More

-** Every article in which the author presents and defends his ideas and opinions, based on the interpretation of facts and data, does not necessarily reflect the opinion of the São Paulo Mais Perto program.
+**Any article in which the author presents and defends their ideas and opinions, based on the interpretation of facts and data, does not necessarily reflect the opinion of the São Paulo Mais Perto program.

 Collaborate with us!